spinnylights/vulkan-notes/vulkan_notes.md

 expressed in decimal, octal, or hexadecimal, and as signed or unsigned, in the same manner as in C. The main difference is that GLSL integer literals do not support the `l`/`L` and `ll`/`LL` suffixes (we'll discuss their bit width later).
+Similarly to C, an integer literal with no suffix is taken to be signed.

 Floating point literals are also mostly the same as in C. The main differences are that the `l`/`L` suffixes are instead